Comprehensive-Wall28/AsyncAccess/README.md

 # Software-Engineering-Sem3
-The Software Engineering project for Semester 3 using Javascript and others
+The Software Engineering project for Semester 3 using Javascript